refinedev/refine/documentation/docs/guides-and-concepts/forms/custom-form-validation.md

 import createForm from '@site/static/img/examples/form/custom-form-validation.gif';

-In refine, we can use the form validation that comes with `Ant Design` with the [rules](https://ant.design/components/form/#Rule) prop of the [Form.Item](https://ant.design/components/form/#Form.Item) component.
+In refine, we can use the form validation that comes with `Ant Design` with the [rules](https://ant.design/components/form/#Rule) property of the [Form.Item](https://ant.design/components/form/#Form.Item) component.

 ```tsx
 <Form>